-Every business who deals with sourcing vendors and making purchases uses the process of indirect procurement in various ways.
+Every business that deals with sourcing vendors and making purchases uses the process of indirect procurement in various ways.
 Depending on an organization’s size and complexity of purchases, the indirect procurement process can have strong consequences on a company’s spend management and total revenue.
-As the use of professional services and digital software tools has risen in the past few years, the practice of optimizing indirect procurement methods is taking focus
+As the use of professional services and digital software tools has risen in the past few years, the practice of optimizing indirect procurement methods is taking focus.

 How is indirect procurement handled?
 What’s the difference between direct and indirect procurement?
 And what can you do to ensure the highest revenue for your business without sacrificing the quality of goods and services you will be purchasing?

-What is Indirect Procurement?
+What Is Indirect Procurement?

 - Office supplies, hardware, and equipment

 - Travel expenses

 - Human resources (e.g. recruitment, onboarding, and training)